mru-csis-1501-201904-001/instructions.finalized/asg.02.awful.green.things/phase.03.md

 - [ ] complete a `MonsterReader` class which passes all the tests I provide
 - [ ] complete a `MonsterWriter` class which passes all the tests I provide

+Please look at the [file format details](JAML.details.md) for the files you'll be reading from and writing to.

 #### CREATIVE TIME

 If you have some free time left - and energy - you can do some additional tasks to gain a bit of a bonus: I will weight your lowest lab quiz 2% and your highest lab quiz 6%.
 Your lowest lab quiz **cannot** be a F - to put it another way, I will only modify a quiz that was actually written!